codemagic-ci-cd/codemagic-docs/content/yaml-basic-configuration/using-environment-variables.md

 ---
-description: How to use environment variables in scripts
+description: How to use environment variables in scripts in codemagic.yaml
-title: Using environment variables
+title: Using environment variables with codemagic.yaml
+linkTitle: Using environment variables
 weight: 3
 aliases:
   - /variables/using-environment-variables